Understanding The Spam Control Act

 On Thursday 14 May 2020, the Ministry of Communications and Information and the Personal Data Protection Commission of Singapore launched an online public consultation of the Personal Data Protection (Amendment) Bill 2020.

-Perhaps counterintuitively, one of the things that the amendment bill does is to amend the Spam Control Act.
-So, let’s see what that is all about.
+Perhaps counterintuitively, one of the things that the amendment bill does is to amend the Singapore Spam Control Act.
+So, let's see what that is all about.

 But first, for a sneak preview – this paper is about:

-The headlines are that:
+Currently, the headlines are that:

-• messages sent via an instant messaging service will be within the scope of the Do Not Call provisions in the PDPA
+1. Messages sent via an instant messaging service will be within the scope of the Do Not Call provisions in the PDPA

 At present, it is true to say that the Spam Control Act is mostly disregarded.
 The Do Not Call provisions in the PDPA are seen to have duplicated it.
 This is partly, but not entirely, true in practice - even it is not technically true.